All Posts Flight Simulator

 We will also analyze each setup and give you an estimated cost overview of the different options, which can act as a guideline for your own project.

-An important note before we dive in: a few of the products used below have been discontinued by the manufacturers.
+Side note: a few of the products used below have been discontinued by the manufacturers.
 We will always mention when we replaced specific products with another in the cost estimate.

 These examples may seem familiar to you, as we have mentioned them in our Home Flight Simulator guide.
 Here, we’ll dive deeper into each of the 4 example setups.